The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 In Art, which meets twice per six-day rotation, children develop fine motor skills and work in a range of media that includes paint, paper, clay, and textiles.
 Students explore the work of past and current artists and learn foundational skills that prepare them for the host of art electives available in the Upper School.
 Students experience the joy of sharing and exhibiting their work in on-campus shows as well as exhibits through Youth Art Month at the Worcester Art Museum.

 Music classes meet twice per six-day rotation and incorporate the Kodály method, which emphasizes singing, movement, listening, and games.
 Students engage with simple folk songs from around the world as well as masterworks such as Prokofiev’s Peter and the Wolf and Vivaldi’s The Four Seasons.
 Students learn about the many characteristics of music, including tempo, rhythm, volume, and pitch, in preparation for learning the formal notation in grade one and instrumental playing in Lower and Upper School, where students can sing in one of our five choral groups or play in our concert bands, string ensemble, or bell choir.

 In Kindergarten, children become familiar with the library through in-depth explorations of each of its various sections beginning with picture books and moving through poetry, folk tales, and fairy tales.
-Kindergarteners learn about the parts of a book, identifying the author and illustrator, and then practice locating the book in a particular section of the library.
+Kindergarten students learn about the parts of a book, identifying the author and illustrator, and then practice locating the book in a particular section of the library.
 Kindergarteners also explore their personal interests, develop a sense of who they are as readers, and practice responsibility as they browse and select books to check out.

 P.E. classes meet three days out of a six-day rotation.
 Classes focus on developing motor skills and physical fitness, with activities that emphasize balance, spatial awareness, cooperation, and sportsmanship.
-The children also practice basic skills like throwing, catching, and kicking in preparation for Fay’s interscholastic athletics program, which begins in fifth grade.
+The children also practice basic skills including throwing, catching, and kicking in preparation for Fay’s interscholastic athletics program, which begins in fifth grade.